BDeWitt-Cohen/lighthouse-labs-scheduler/README.md

 It was built with React and tested using Storybook, Jest, and Cypress.

 ## Final Product
+-Main page showing appointments and open slots
-!["Main page showing appointments and open slots"](docs/main-scheduler.png)
+!["Main page showing appointments and open slots"](docs/main-scheduler.png) -Adding a new appoitnment
-!["Adding a new appoitnment"](docs/adding-new-scheduler.png)
+!["Adding a new appoitnment"](docs/adding-new-scheduler.png) -Confirmation of deleting an appointment
-!["Confirmation of deleting an appointment"](docs/delete-confirm-scheduler.png)
+!["Confirmation of deleting an appointment"](docs/delete-confirm-scheduler.png) -Error handling
 !["Error handling"](docs/error-handling-scheduler.png)

 ## Setup